harmony-one/docs-home/developers/tutorials/ipfs-filecoin/using-nftstorage.md

 3. **Upload NFT asset via NFT.Storage**

-   Now let's set up NFT.Storage to upload NFT assets.
+   Now let's set up NFT.Storage so you can upload NFT assets.

-   + Install NFT.Storage dependency in your react app.
+   + Install NFT.Storage dependency in your React app.

      ```shell
      npm install nft.storage
      ```

-   + We are all set to start coding your logic, we need to first import NFTstorage and get the API Key that we created in the first step.
+   + We are all set to start coding your logic.
+Add the following code blocks to `MintNFT.js`.
+(You can also [copy the entire sample file from Github](https://github.com/longfeiWan9/harmony-nft-demo/blob/master/src/components/MintNFT.js).)

+    First, import NFTstorage and get the API Key that we created in the first step.

      ```javascript
-     //Add this in MintNFT.js
      import { NFTStorage } from "nft.storage";
      const APIKEY = '<Your-API-KEY>';
      ...
      ```

-   + Then initializing NFTStorage connection using your API KEY.
+   + Then, initialize the NFTStorage connection using your API KEY.

      ```javascript
      const uploadNFTContent = async(inputFile) =>{